mansiverma897993/solchit-fund-3.0/README.md

-SolChit Fund 3.0(Digital Committee) is a decentralized rotating savings protocol (ROSCA / Chit Fund) built on the Solana blockchain using Rust and the Anchor framework.
+🏗SolChit Fund 3.0(Digital Committee) is a decentralized rotating savings protocol (ROSCA / Chit Fund) built on the Solana blockchain using Rust and the Anchor framework.

 The protocol replaces the traditional trust-based chit fund organizer with deterministic on-chain logic, transparent accounting, and program-controlled vaults.